 Voted #2 Top Arts Destination for Mid-Sized Cities by American Style magazine, Chattanooga is quickly giving new meaning to our moniker as the Scenic City.
 We rounded up three days’ worth of must-sees, but feel free to stay longer for true creative inspiration.
 Grab your brush, it’s time to paint the town cadmium red.

 Your first stop in the Scenic City needs to be the city’s oldest, most revered art museum, affectionately known as the Hunter.
-Started in the 1950s, it honors some of America’s finest artists including Mary Cassatt, Winslow Homer and Fitzhugh Lane.
+Founded in the 1950s, it honors some of America’s finest artists including Mary Cassatt, Winslow Homer and Fitzhugh Lane.
 The Hunter Museum of American Art's buildings are almost as interesting as their contents, including an antebellum home on one side and steel sculptural building on the other.
 Both are perched high above the Tennessee River, offering impressive views from expansive back decks.

-Before the sun sets, take the walking public art tour of downtown.
+Before the sun sets, take a DIY walking public art tour of downtown.
 Head across the steel bridge in front of the Hunter and down 1st Street, where the grassy knoll of a downtown condo doubles as another sculpture garden.
 Follow the map to see all of downtown’s outdoor art, or head straight to Ignis Glass Studio to blow your own glass ornament.
 Owner Christopher Mosey is a well-known glass artist with his own gallery in the back.
-If you're looking for a more traditional gallery, head down broad street to Area 61 Gallery, where you'll find work of 20+ local professional artists.
+If you're looking for a more traditional gallery, head down Broad Street to Area 61 Gallery, where you'll find work of 20+ local professional artists.
 Finish the evening with a meal from one of downtown’s culinary artists, such as Erik Niel at Easy Bistro or Nathan Lindley at IL PRIMO.

 By now you’ve probably noticed a sculpture or two in the middle of the sidewalk.
 If you’re looking for a pre-dinner promenade, walk the length of Main Street (from Main Terrain to Niedlov’s) to see all of them.
 To cap off your Southside evening, grab dinner and drinks at one of the neighborhood’s hot spots – the Flying Squirrel.
 The drink and food menus are equally adventurous and change out seasonally, we definitely recommend trying out whatever Chattanooga Whiskey drink is available.